kirinwang1125/kirinwang1125/privacy-policy.md

 ## 8. Children's Privacy

-ThinkDeck is not intended for children under 13 years of age.
+ThinkCard AI is not intended for children under 13 years of age.
 We do not knowingly collect personal information from children under 13.

 ---